Difference between revisions of "Mai Sorobhi" - Pindula

 |+

+'''Mai Sorobhi''' was a popular Zimbabwean actress who rose to prominence in the early 1990s with the drama series 'Paraffin' which made her a household name.

-'''Mai Sorobhi''' a popular Zimbabwean actress who rose to prominence in the early 1990s with the drama series 'Paraffin' made her a household name.
+'''Mai Sorobhi''' was a popular Zimbabwean actress who rose to prominence in the early 1990s with the drama series 'Paraffin' which made her a household name.

 ==Illness==